ocaml-multicore/ocaml-effects-tutorial/README.md

 'elt generator` which derives the generator for any iterator function.

-Hint: Since calling the generator function is an effectful operation, you might think about saving the state of the traversal in a referece.
+Hint: Since calling the generator function is an effectful operation, you might think about saving the state of the traversal in a reference.

 ### 4.3.
 Using the generator